Tell Siri about shortcuts to actions that the user performed in your app.

 true and the

-persistent to a unique string value, which is needed to delete the donation (see Deleting Donated Shortcuts).
+persistent to a unique string value, which you need in order to delete the donation (see Deleting Donated Shortcuts).
 You can also suggest the voice phrase that a user may want to use when adding a phrase to Siri by setting the

 suggested property on the user activity.